 Some things you might want to keep in mind…

-Powder based adhesives come in both grey and white, and rapid or standard setting variants.
+Cement powder-based adhesives come in both grey and white, and rapid or standard-setting variants.
 The decision to use white over grey is determined by the type and colour of tiles chosen as well as the colour of the grout.
 Lighter colour materials are ideally suited to white adhesives.

 The choice of rapid setting adhesive over standard setting is really up to the person installing and their proficiency in execution.
 The only time a rapid setting should be considered as a must is when installing natural, agglomerated, or quartz stone where a latex-based adhesive may also be required.

 Things to bear in mind if the floor has an under-tile (electric) or under-floor (water) heating system…

 Grouts can almost follow suit, however, these days a flexible grout with anti-mould is the standard choice.
 Grouts can be smooth or coarse and you can determine which one to use by the type of material being fixed and size of grout joint width to be used.
-For example, for a soft tile material such as high gloss black ceramic, you’ll want to use a fine powder grout for a narrow joint grout (1-4mm).
+For example, with a high gloss dark coloured ceramic tile or a glass / metallic mosaic, you’ll want to use a fine powder grout for a narrow joint grout (1-4mm).

 Cement-based grouts are water resistant but are not impervious to water and darken when wet, so for a truly impervious grouted joint which doesn’t change colour when wet, the use of an epoxy grout is recommended, giving you high stain, abrasion and chemical resistance.

 We hope this guide has been helpful but of course, our experts are always on hand to help with any questions you may have.
-Feel free to contact us if there is still any doubt which grout you should choose – call our friendly customer services guys on 01782 223822 or hit us up via our live chat function for some free, impartial advice.
+Feel free to contact us if there is still any doubt about which grout you should choose – call our friendly customer services guys on 01782 223822 or hit us up via our live chat function for some free, impartial advice.